Last Updated on August 22, 2022 by Jim Ferri

 Have Your Car Checked Before Your Road Trip

-If your vehicle breaks down, it can be disastrous, especially in rural areas where it might be difficult to find help.
-To reduce the chance of this happening, think in terms of prevention and be sure your car’s in the best shape possible before you leave.
+If your vehicle breaks down, it can be disastrous.
+That’s especially true in rural areas where it might be difficult to find help.
+To reduce the chance of this happening, think in terms of prevention.
+That means being sure your car’s in the best shape possible before you leave.

 In planning for your road trip check your battery, brakes, lights, and heat, along with your car’s fluid levels (oil, antifreeze, steering, etc.).
 Pack a spare tire and bring along a can of fix-a-flat.
 If you’re feeling less confident about your car-inspection skills, find a trustworthy mechanic to help you beforehand.